estuary/flow/site/docs/overview/comparisons.md

 Composing Flow tasks is also a little different than composing Spark jobs.
 Flow tasks always produce and/or consume data in collections, instead of piping data directly from one shard to another.
 This is because every task in Flow is transactional and, to the greatest degree possible, fault-tolerant.
 This design also affords painless backfills of historical data when you want to add new transformations or materializations.

-### Hadoop, HDFS, and Hive
+## Hadoop, HDFS, and Hive

-There are many different ways to use Hadoop, HDFS, and the ecosystem of related projects, several of which are useful comparisons to Flow.&#x20;
+There are many different ways to use Hadoop, HDFS, and the ecosystem of related projects, several of which are useful comparisons to Flow.

 To gain an understanding of Flow's processing model for derivations, see [this blog post about MapReduce in Flow](https://www.estuary.dev/why-mapreduce-is-making-a-comeback/).

 HDFS is sometimes used as a system of record for analytics data, typically paired with an orchestration system for analytics jobs.
 If you do this, you likely export datasets from your source systems into HDFS.
-Then, you use some other tool to coordinate running various MapReduce jobs, often indirectly through systems like Hive.&#x20;
+Then, you use some other tool to coordinate running various MapReduce jobs, often indirectly through systems like Hive.

 For this use case, the best way of describing Flow is that it completely changes the paradigm.
 In Flow, you always append data to existing **collections**, rather than creating a new one each time a job is run.
 In fact, Flow has no notion of a **job** like there is in Hadoop.
 Flow tasks run continuously and everything stays up to date in real time, so there's never a need for outside orchestration or coordination.
 Put simply, Flow collections are log-like, and files in HDFS typically store table-like data.
 [This blog post](https://www.estuary.dev/the-power-and-implications-of-data-materialization/) explores those differences in greater depth.

-To make this more concrete, imagine a hypothetical example of a workflow in the Hadoop world where you export data from a source system, perform some transformations, and then run some Hive queries.&#x20;
+To make this more concrete, imagine a hypothetical example of a workflow in the Hadoop world where you export data from a source system, perform some transformations, and then run some Hive queries.

 In Flow, you instead define a **capture** of data from the source, which runs continuously and keeps a collection up to date with the latest data from the source.
 Then you transform the data with Flow **derivations**, which again apply the transformations incrementally and in real time.
 While you _could_ actually use tools like Hive to directly query data from Flow collections — the layout of collection data in cloud storage is intentionally compatible with this — you could also **materialize** a view of your transformation results to any database, which is also kept up to date in real time.

-### Fivetran, Airbyte, and other ELT solutions
+## Fivetran, Airbyte, and other ELT solutions

 Tools like Fivetran and Airbyte are purpose-built to move data from one place to another.
 These ELT tools typically model sources and destinations, and run regularly scheduled jobs to export from the source directly to the destination.
 Flow models things differently.
 Instead of modeling the worlds in terms of independent scheduled jobs that copy data from source to destination, Flow catalogs model a directed graph of [**captures**](../reference/catalog-reference/captures/) (reads from sources), [**derivations**](../concepts/catalog-entities/derivations/) (transforms), and [**materializations**](../concepts/catalog-entities/materialization.md) **** (writes to destinations).
 Collectively, these are called _tasks_.

 Tasks in Flow are only indirectly linked.
 Captures read data from a source and output to **collections**.
 Flow collections store all the data in cloud storage, with configurable retention for historical data.
 You can then materialize each collection to any number of destination systems.
 Each one will be kept up to date in real time, and new materializations can automatically backfill all your historical data.
 Collections in Flow always have an associated JSON schema, and they use that to ensure the validity of all collection data.
-Tasks are also transactional and generally guarantee end-to-end exactly-once processing\*.&#x20;
+Tasks are also transactional and generally guarantee end-to-end exactly-once processing.

 Like Airbyte, Flow also uses connectors for interacting with external systems in captures and materializations.
-For captures, [Flow uses the Airbyte specification](https://www.estuary.dev/introducing-estuarys-open-source-connector-repository/), so all Airbyte source connectors can be used with Flow, and all the Estuary-developed source connectors can also be used with Airbyte.
+For captures, [Flow integrates the Airbyte specification](https://www.estuary.dev/introducing-estuarys-open-source-connector-repository/), so all Airbyte source connectors can be used with Flow.
 For materializations, Flow uses its own protocol, which is not compatible with the Airbyte spec.
 In either case, the usage of connectors is pretty similar.

 In terms of technical capabilities, Flow can do everything that these tools can and more, but those tools are more mature while Flow is currently in private beta.
 Both Fivetran and Airbyte both currently have graphical interfaces that make them much easier for non-technical users to configure, while Flow's UI is under development.
 Currently, Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.

-_\*Technically, there are some materializations that can only make at-least-once guarantees._
+_Some materialization endpoints can only make at-least-once guarantees._

 ### dbt